mlauter/hacker_school_progress/progress.md

 * 'how do you detect a cycle in a linked list in constant space'
 * look into pandocs

+# Sep 22
+* birthday present for dad: set up an app that streams tweets with 'happy birthday' in several languages, then plots them to a google map

 # Sep 20-21
 * played some CTF